aleph-collab/grsaid/_pages/psat/modules/foundations/vocab/active_acquisition.md

+---
+permalink: /psat/modules/foundations/active_vocab
-# Active Acquisiton of Vocab Words
+title: Active Acquisiton of Vocab Words
+---

 * In the active method of vocab acquisition, these 30 minutes should be spent reading but rather studying a dedicated list of words.
 Aim for 15 new words each day. (rote memory)
   * Set a timer for 30 minutes